DALLAS GREASE TRAP SERVICES

 We do not sell or install grease traps as part of our restaurant grease trap cleaning services.
 A licensed plumber can help you purchase and install a grease trap that fits your business needs.
 Don’t forget to take into account the size of your business as well as the requirements of the local regulations.

-Once you get one, we at Dallas Grease Trap Pumping are at your service for maintaining your grease trap to keep it running properly and keep you away from troubles with the law.
+Once you get one, we at Dallas Grease Trap Services can help you maintain your grease trap to keep it running properly.
+We can also help you to comply with local regulations.

 How often should I schedule grease trap cleaning services?